 Against all this evidence, what is the Court's reply?
-It acknowledges that, at the \2520 Nation's founding, tribal sovereignty precluded States from prosecuting crimes on tribal lands by or against tribal members without congressional authorization.
-See ante, at --.
+It acknowledges that, at the Nation's founding, tribal sovereignty precluded States from prosecuting crimes on tribal lands by or against tribal members without congressional authorization.
 But the Court suggests this traditional " 'notion' " flipped 180 degrees sometime in "the latter half of the 1800s."
-Ante, at --.
-Since then, the Court says, Oklahoma has enjoyed the "inherent" power to try at least crimes by non-Indians against tribal members on tribal reservations until and unless Congress preempts state authority.
+Since then, the Court says, Oklahoma has enjoyed the "inherent" power to try at least crimes by non-Indians against tribal members on tribal reservations until and unless Congress pre-empts state authority.

 But exactly when and how did this change happen?
 The Court never explains.
 Instead, the Court seeks to cast blame for its ruling on a grab bag of decisions issued by our predecessors.
 But the failure of that effort is transparent.
 Start with McBratney, which the Court describes as our "leading case in the criminal context."
 Ante, at --.
 There, as we have seen, the Court said that States admitted to the Union may gain the right to prosecute cases involving only non-Indians on tribal lands, but they do not gain any inherent right to punish "crimes committed by or against Indians" on tribal lands.
-McBratney, 104 U.S. at 624.
 The Court's reliance on Draper fares no better, for that case issued a similar disclaimer.
-See 164 U.S. at 247, 17 S.Ct.
-107. Tellingly, not even Oklahoma thinks McBratney and Draper compel a ruling in its favor.
-See Brief for Petitioner 12.
-And if anything, the Court's invocation of Donnelly, 228 U.S. 243, 33 S.Ct.
-449, 57 L.Ed.
-820, is more baffling still.
-Ante, at --., n.
-3. There, the Court once more reaffirmed the rule that "offenses committed by or against Indians" on tribal lands Ramsey, 271 U.S. at 469, 46 S.Ct.
-559.
+Tellingly, not even Oklahoma thinks McBratney and Draper compel a ruling in its favor..
+And if anything, the Court's invocation of Donnelly is more baffling still.
+There, the Court once more reaffirmed the rule that "offenses committed by or against Indians" on tribal lands remain subject to federal, not state, jurisdiction.

 That leaves the Court to assemble a string of carefully curated snippets-a clause here, a sentence there-from six decisions out of the galaxy of this Court's Indian law jurisprudence.
-Ante, at \\\\\\.
 But this collection of cases is no more at fault for the Court's decision than the last.
 Organized Village of Kake v.
-Egan-which the Court seems to think is some magic bullet, see ante, at \\\\\, n.
-2, \\\\\, n. \\\\addressed the prosaic question whether Alaska could apply its fishing laws on lands owned by a native Alaska tribal corporation.
-369 U.S. 60, 61-63, 82 S.Ct.
-562, 7 L.Ed.2d 573 (1962); see also n.
-5, supra.
+Egan-which the Court seems to think is some magic bullet, addressed the prosaic question whether Alaska could apply its fishing laws on lands owned by a native Alaska tribal corporation.
 Subsequently, the Court cabined that case to circumstances "dealing with Indians who have left or never inhabited reservations set aside for their exclusive use or who do not possess the usual accoutrements of tribal self-government."
-McClanahan, 411 U.S. at 167-168, 93 S.Ct.
-1257.
+McClanahan, 411 U.S. at 167-168.
 Meanwhile, New York ex rel.
 Cutler v.
 Dibble allowed New York to use civil proceedings to eject non-Indian trespassers on Indian lands.
-21 How.
-366, 369-371, 16 L.Ed.
-149 (1859).
-In Surplus Trading Co. v.
-Cook, the crime at issue did not take place on tribal lands but on a "supply station of the United States" sold by Arkansas to the federal government.
-281 U.S. 647, 649, 50 S.Ct.
-455, 74 L.Ed.
-1091 (1930).
-In New York ex rel.
-Ray v.
-Martin, this Court merely reaffirmed McBratney and held that States could exercise jurisdiction over crimes involving only non-Indians.
-326 U.S. 496, 499-500, 66 S.Ct.
-307, 90 L.Ed.
-261 (1946).
-Both County of Yakima v.
-Confederated Tribes and Bands of Yakima Nation and Nevada v.
-Hicks issued holdings about state civil jurisdiction, not criminal jurisdiction striking at the heart of tribal sovereignty.
-See 502 U.S. 251, 256-258, 270, 112 S.Ct.
-683, 116 L.Ed.2d 687 (1992); 533 U.S. 353, 361, 363, 374, 121 S.Ct.
-2304, 150 L.Ed.2d 398 (2001).

 In the end, the Court cannot fault our predecessors for today's decision.
-The \2521 blame belongs only with this Court here and now.
+The blame belongs only with this Court here and now.
 Standing before us is a mountain of statutes and precedents making plain that Oklahoma possesses no authority to prosecute crimes against tribal members on tribal reservations until it amends its laws and wins tribal consent.
 This Court may choose to ignore Congress's statutes and the Nation's treaties, but it has no power to negate them.
 The Court may choose to disregard our precedents, but it does not purport to overrule a single one.
 As a result, today's decision surely marks an embarrassing new entry into the anticanon of Indian law.
 But its mistakes need not-and should not-be repeated.